thefaheemkhan/30-Days-MachineLearning/README.md

 This will include
 1. Written topics and explanation docs on GitHub
 2. Notebooks notebooks and code on Google Colab
-3. Brief Discussion blog on medium
+3. Brief Discussion blog on medium and personal blogs